teggno/azure-pipelines-website-validator/src/overview.md

 ## How to use

-After installing the extension, you can add one (or more) of the tasks to a new or existing [build definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=vsts&tabs=new-nav) or [release definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/define-multistage-release-process?view=vsts)
+After installing the extension, you can add its tasks to a [build definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=vsts&tabs=new-nav) or [release definition](https://docs.microsoft.com/en-us/azure/devops/pipelines/release/define-multistage-release-process?view=vsts) as needed.

 ## Tasks included